CNES/demcompare/docs/source/index.rst

 Welcome to DEMCOMPARE's documentation!
 ======================================

-**Demcompare is a python software for DEMs comparison.**

-Overview
-########

-DEMcompare is a python software that aims at **comparing two DEMs** together.
+demcompare is a python software that aims at **comparing two DEMs** together.

-A DEM is a 3D computer graphics representation of elevation data to represent terrain.
-DEMcompare has several characteristics:
+A DEM is a 3D computer graphics representation of elevation data to represent terrain. demcompare has several characteristics:

 - Provides a wide variety of standard metrics and allows one to classify the statistics.
-- Works whether or not the two DEMs share common format, projection system,
-- Planimetric resolution, and altimetric unit.
+- Works whether or not the two DEMs share common format, projection system, planimetric resolution, and altimetric unit.
 - The coregistration algorithm is based on the [NuthKaab]_ universal coregistration method.
 - The default behavior classifies the stats by slope ranges but one can provide any other data to classify the stats.